in2code-de/lux/Documentation/Privacy/OptInAndOptOut.md

 plugin.tx_lux.settings.autoenable = 0
 ```

-Now, lux will not track visits per default.
+Now, LUX will not track visits per default.
 As next step, you should place a HTML-element
 anywhere on the page with data-lux-trackingoptin="true".
 A click on this element will allow the tracking.

 ```
-<span data-lux-trackingoptin="true">Opt-In for Lux analyses</span>
+<span data-lux-trackingoptin="true">Opt-In for LUX analyses</span>
 ```

 This can also be disabled again with an element like:

 ```
-<span data-lux-trackingoptin="false">Opt-Out for Lux analyses</span>
+<span data-lux-trackingoptin="false">Opt-Out for LUX analyses</span>
 ```

 How to work with this possibilities?
 You can add a cookie banner or a cookie lightbox over your website where you can